-Have you ever noticed when you walk past a school on your way to work or an appointment that the world shifts from calm and quiet to hearing a tidal wave of pure energy, noise and excitement flooding your ears when children are out in the playground on their break time?
+Have you ever noticed when you walk past a school that the world shifts from calm and quiet to hearing a tidal wave of pure energy, noise, and excitement flooding your ears when children are out in the playground on their break time?

-If the teacher on duty asks them what they are doing they will give a reply with such energy (and also slight contempt) I mean, ‘isn’t it obvious we are hopping on stones to avoid hot lava from an erupted volcano Miss?!’
+If the teacher on duty asks them what they're doing they will give a reply with such energy, and also slight contempt.
+'Isn’t it obvious we're hopping on stones to avoid hot lava from an erupted volcano Miss?!'

-Yet it’s their excitement for what they are doing that’s completely infectious!
-They’re preparing a play with their teddy bears to perform to the Queen!
-They have made friends with dinosaurs and are exploring the caves!
-They are pirates on a ship at sea!
-(Although there’s always that one kid who has to take a time out of from a big important battle across the seven seas to pick their nose and eat it).
+Yet it’s their excitement for what they're doing that’s completely infectious!
+They're preparing a play with their teddy bears to perform to the Queen!
+They've made friends with dinosaurs and are exploring the caves!
+They're pirates on a ship at sea!
+(Although there's always that one kid who has to take a time out of from a big important battle across the seven seas to pick their nose and eat it).

 As adults you realise not only do we really lack imagination we once had as children, but also all of that pure excitement and unbound energy has also gone too.
-We can get so caught up in the day to day monotony and telling ourselves ‘well it’s just life, and we have to get on with it’ that we can easily go about our days and weeks without much feeling of being elated or really excited by something, someone or your surroundings.
+We can get so caught up in the day to day monotony, telling ourselves 'well it's just life, and we have to get on with it' that we can easily go about our days and weeks without much feeling of being elated or really excited by something, someone our your surroundings.

 This constant flair of energy that children have was further highlighted to me last week when I was on the train coming back to London after visiting my parents for Christmas.
-It was full of families all making the most of their holidays and time off and heading into the capital for a day out.
-A boy of about five years old who was sat on the adjacent side of the carriage, wearing a big reindeer hat and bright red and blue superman socks caught my attention because he just wouldn’t sit still for more than one second!
+It was full of families all making the most of their holidays and time off, heading into the capital for a day out.
+A boy of about five years old wearing a big reindeer hat and bright red and blue superman socks caught my attention because he just wouldn’t sit still for more than one second!

 He was kneeling on his chair to see what was going on behind him, two seconds later sitting back down again, then turning pressing his face up against the window and loudly asking his mum a question about cows and then switching the topic instantaneously to the croissant he was eating.
-He then he shuffled into the aisle and knelt on the floor and a split second later did a funny jog up and down the carriage, afterwards coming back to where his seat where he then did a couple of spins on the spot and then sat on the floor, and resumed in quizzing his mum, although he had now moved on to the more pressing topic of what was for lunch, and it was only 9:30am.
+He then he shuffled into the aisle and knelt on the floor and a split second later did a jog up and down the carriage.
+When he came back to his seat he did a couple of spins on the spot and then sat on the floor before resuming the quizzing of his mum.
+Although he had now moved on to the more pressing topic of what was for lunch, and it was only 9:30am.

 It was fascinating to watch and hear him and his complete lack of inhibitions and awareness of everyone else sat on the packed train.
-He’s not yet at an age where he’s affected by others opinions and was doing what he wanted in every moment of every second because that was what he was thinking and it was what his body felt like doing.
+He's not yet at an age where he's affected by others opinions and was doing what he wanted and felt in every moment of every second.

-Watching this little boy just be completely free made me feel slightly jealous of this unapologetic inner and outer freedom he possessed without being aware of it at all.
+Watching this little boy being completely free made me feel slightly jealous of his unapologetic inner and outer freedom.

-Children we are still allowed to embrace this sense of pure freedom, and then as we grow up we are conditioned to shrink ourselves and our personalities to fit into what society expects us to become in order to be seen as ‘acceptable’ adults in society.
-A byproduct of this is that other peoples words and opinions can heavily affect our day to day actions, and on some occasions can stop us stepping out and doing what we really want in moments when we feel the urge to do so and be carefree.
+As children we're allowed to embrace this sense of pure freedom, and as we grow up we're conditioned to shrink ourselves and our personalities to fit into what society expects us to become in order to be seen as ‘acceptable’ adults in society.
+A byproduct of this is other peoples words and opinions can heavily affect our day to day actions.
+On some occasions it can stop us stepping out and doing what we really want in moments when we feel the urge to do so and be carefree.

 As the train then starts to pull into north London we pass the Emirates football stadium on the left, which the railway line runs right alongside.